radareorg/radare2-book/basic_commands/comparing_bytes.md

 0x00000002 (byte=03)   4c 'L'  ->  00 ' '
 ```

-The number parameter can, of course, be math expressions which use flag names etc:
+The number parameter can, of course, be math expressions which use flag names and anything allowed in an expression:

 ```
 [0x00000000]> cx 7f469046